 Candidates with a required SAT score will be invited to take an admission interview where applicable.

-SAT holders applying for scholarship, should have a score of 1700 points (Minimum of 500 in mathematics).
+SAT holders applying for scholarship, should have a score of at least 1100 points (Minimum of 500 in mathematics).

 To send your SAT score from College Board to Al Akhawayn University use the following code: 6596.

 SAT holders are required to send the official SAT report to the office of admissions.